randytarampi/awesomeProject/README.md

 We're making some sort of class schedule optimizer - it uses Django and will be located at http://cmpt470.csil.sfu.ca:9017

+Interested in what we had at our checkpoint evaluation?
+Check out the [checkpoint](https://github.com/randytarampi/awesomeProject/tree/checkpoint) tag.

 To Do:
 ------